Macroscopic loops in the loop O(n) model via the XOR trick

-In particular, the probability of the righthand event is at least $c/2$.
-Since this event is also a tail event, the extermaility of $\tilde{\bbP}_{1,x}$ implies that

-If one face is surrounded by infinitely many faces, so is every other face, and the proof is complete. \end{proof}

-In this section, we will prove Theorem \ref{thm:x-1} through an expansion of the loop $O(n)$ model in $n$, which was first used in~\cite{ChaMac98}.
-A similar expansion was used in~\cite{GlaMan18} and~\cite{GlaMan18b}.
-Once this expansion is established, a straightforward monotonicity argument, as well as simple geometric considerations on the torus, will yield the desired lower bound on the probability of finding a non-contractible loop.
+In this section, we will prove Theorem \ref{thm:x-1} through an expansion of the loop $O(n)$ model in $n$, which was introduced in~\cite{ChaMac98}.
+A similar expansion was used in~\cite{GlaMan21} and~\cite{GlaMan21b}.
+Once this expansion is established, a straightforward monotonicity argument, simple geometric and topological considerations on the torus, and the XOR trick will yield the desired lower bound on the probability of finding a non-contractible loop.

-Let $\omega_r$ and $\omega_b$ be two loop configurations on $\bbT_{k}^2$ (red and blue loops).
+Let $\omega_r$ and $\omega_b$ be two loop configurations on $\tor_k$ (red and blue loops).
 The pair is {\em coherent} if the loops are disjoint.
-For any $n \geq 1$, define the measure $\rho_{\bbT_{k}^2,n}$ by
+For any $n \geq 1$, define the measure $\rho_{\tor_k,n}$ by

-where~$Z_{\sf loop}(\bbT_{k}^2)$ is a normalizing constant.
+where~$Z_{\sf loop}(\tor_k)$ is a normalizing constant.
 As is clear from the definition above, if one conditions on the $\omega_b$, the distribution of $\omega_r$ is the uniform measure on all configurations which are coherent with $\omega_b$.
 The next proposition shows that $\omega_r \cup \omega_b$ is distributed as a loop $O(n)$ model with edge weight $x=1$.

-\begin{prop} For any $n \geq 1$ the measure~$\mathbb{P}_{\bbT_{k}^2,n,1}$ is equal to the marginal of~$\rho_{\bbT_{k}^2,n}$ on~$\omega_r \cup \omega_b$. \end{prop}
+\begin{prop} For any $n \geq 1$ the measure~$\mathbb{P}_{\tor_k,n,1}$ is equal to the marginal of~$\rho_{\tor_k,n}$ on~$\omega_r \cup \omega_b$. \end{prop}

-\begin{proof} Let $\omega$ be a loop configuration on $\bbT_{k}^2$, and let $\calC(\omega)$ be the $2^{\ell(\omega)}$ distinct red/blue colorings of the loops of $\omega$.
+\begin{proof} Let $\omega$ be a loop configuration on $\tor_k$, and let $\calC(\omega)$ be the $2^{\ell(\omega)}$ distinct red/blue colorings of the loops of $\omega$.
 Each pair $(\omega_r,\omega_b) \in \calC(\omega)$ is coherent, and therefore

 where the final equality follows from a binomial-type expansion. \end{proof}